jenny5-robot/jenny5-CAD/README.md

 One can modify these parameters in order to simulate a new position for leg or arms.

+One can change the color of the plastic parts from file [basic_scad/material_colors.scad](basic_scad/material_colors.scad).
+Check OpenSCAD manual for a list of possible colors.

 ## Warning ##

 - This is work in progress.